metafacture/metafacture-core/README.md

 ##### `to_base64`

-Encodes the value as base64 hash.
+Replaces the value with its Base64 encoding.

 ```perl
 to_base64("<sourceField>")